Lab Alumni

 Brody Sandel, PhD 2010

 Invasibility, diversity and scale-dependence.
-Focusing on invasion into California coastal grasslands.
+Focusing on invasion into California coastal grasslands

 Current Position: Associate Professor, Department of Biology, Santa Clara University, Santa Clara, CA